jakegodsall/flashcard-generator-cli/README.md

 This key will be stored in the `api_config.json` file within the `.flashcard-generator` directory located in your home directory.

 For subsequent uses, the application will automatically read the API key from this file.
-You won’t need to enter the API key again unless you choose to modify it.
+You won't need to enter the API key again unless you choose to modify it.

 ### Modifying the API Key